GEN. DAN CAINE NAMED JOINT CHIEFS CHAIRMAN

 VeteranLife article

-Caine’s Recent Achievements
+Gen. Dan Caine's Recent Military Achievements

 Caine started his new job in November 2021 as the associate director for military affairs at the Central Intelligence Agency (CIA).